martinstreicher/session_service/README.md

 ## Workflow Examples

-The API for Session Service is described in an (Apiary document)[https://github.com/martinstreicher/session_service/blob/master/apiary.apib].
+The API for Session Service is described in an [Apiary document](https://github.com/martinstreicher/session_service/blob/master/apiary.apib).
+The API documentation is also [available as HTML](http://htmlpreview.github.io/?https://raw.githubusercontent.com/martinstreicher/session_service/master/apiary.html?token=AAB6V8fRBZoe3e43ucOsJ8XBttKytRXEks5XmUkewA%3D%3D).

 This section explains how to consume the API to realize a number of common site features.